2018 UEFA Champions League final: Summary

 The match began with Liverpool's kickoff and the team's successive attacks to counter Madrid's slower, possession-based buildup.
 In the 23rd minute, a low shot by Trent Alexander-Arnold went through a defender's legs and forced a late save by Keylor Navas.
 Two minutes later, Liverpool forward Mohamed Salah was injured competing for the ball with Sergio Ramos, who had locked Salah's arm resulting in a fall.
 Due to a dislocated shoulder, Salah was substituted four minutes later for Adam Lallana.
 Madrid's Dani Carvajal was substituted in the 37th minute with a hamstring injury after an unsuccessful backheel.
 Minutes later, Karim Benzema appeared to score by finishing a shot started by a Cristiano Ronaldo header.
 His goal was disallowed however because he was judged to have been in an offside position.
 The first half ended scoreless, with Madrid dominating possession but Liverpool having more chances to score.

 The first chance of the second half fell to Isco, who hit the crossbar.
 In the 51st minute, Benzema scored the match's first goal by deflecting a throw by Liverpool goalkeeper Loris Karius back into the net.
 Liverpool equalised four minutes later with a tap-in by Sadio Mané, who finished a header by Dejan Lovren after a corner kick by James Milner from the right.
 Gareth Bale was substituted in for Isco in the 61st minute and scored Madrid's second goal two minutes later, using an acrobatic bicycle kick to finish a cross by Marcelo from the left.
 Liverpool pressed for a second equalising goal, with a shot by Mané that hit the goal post and calls for a penalty for an alleged handball, but were also losing possession to Madrid.
-Ronaldo had a chance to score his first goal of the match during a counter-attack in the 73rd minute, but was tackled by Liverpool defender Andrew Robertson in the penalty box.
+Ronaldo had a chance to score his first goal of the match during a counter-attack in the 73rd minute, but was tackled by Liverpool defender Andy Robertson in the penalty box.
 Bale scored his second goal of the match in the 83rd minute on a 40 yd shot that swerved in front of Karius and went through his hands and into the net.
 A second chance on goal for Ronaldo in the 93rd minute of play was interrupted by a pitch invader, who was captured by stadium stewards.